for Veterans and the Public

 Work with your provider

 Treatments for HIV are not perfect (no medicine is), but are very effective for most people.
 They also work very well to decrease the chance that you will transmit HIV to sex partners (for pregnant women they also decrease the risk of infecting the baby).
 A doctor or other health care provider can explain the best options for you.

 Start with a list or notebook of your questions or concerns so you don't forget anything.
 Prepare for your appointment with your doctor by writing down:

 - a list of the medications that you are taking (include herbs and vitamins), including a list of any HIV medications you have taken in the past and any HIV-related problems you have had when taking them.

 - Upcoming tests or new information you've heard about

 - Changes in your living situation, such as a job change

-Go over your lab work, and keep track of your results.
-If your doctor wants you to have some medical tests, make sure you understand what the test is for and what your doctor will do with the results.
-If you don't understand what your doctor is saying, ask the doctor to explain it in everyday terms.
+Go over your lab results, and keep track of them.
+If your health care provider wants you to have some medical tests, make sure you understand what the test is for and what your provider will do with the results.
+If you don't understand what your medical provider is saying, ask him/her to explain it in everyday terms.

-If you feel your doctor has forgotten something during the appointment, it is better to ask about it than to leave wondering whether something was supposed to happen that didn't.
-It's your right to ask questions of your doctor.
+If you feel your provider has forgotten something during the appointment, it is better to ask about it than to leave wondering whether something was supposed to happen that didn't.
+It's your right to ask questions of your provider.
 You also have a legal right to see your medical records.
 After all, it's your body.

 Be honest.
-Your doctor isn't there to judge you, but to make decisions based on your particular circumstances.
+Your provider isn't there to judge you, but to make decisions based on your particular circumstances.
 Tell your doctor about your sexual or drug use history.
 These behaviors can put you at risk of getting other sexually transmitted diseases as well as hepatitis.
 If your body is fighting off these other diseases, it will not be able to fight off HIV as effectively.
 You may get sicker, faster.